J-C-Haley/cv_camera/README.md

-ROS OpenCV camera driver
+ROS FLIR Lepton camera driver
 ========================

-It is very easy to capture video device if we use `cv::VideoCapture` of OpenCV.

-If you are searching ROS2 driver, check [here](https://github.com/Kapernikov/cv_camera)

-cv_camera_node
+A driver to interface FLIR Lepton thermal cameras using the PureThermal boards over USB, radiometrically.

+This builds on the OTL/cv_camera driver, with customization for thermal camera peculiarities.

 ------------------

 This node uses [camera_info_manager](http://wiki.ros.org/camera_info_manager) for dealing with camera_info.